 Grants are similar to scholarships in that they do not have to be repaid.
 The most common grants are made available through federal government and state agencies, and not private funds.
 The Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and National SMART Grant are among the most common grants available for college.
+To apply for all Federal Grants, you must complete a FAFSA.

 The Federal Pell Grant is the largest federal grant program and is based on financial need.
 Since the Federal Pell Grant is based on financial need only, there is no minimum grade point average or other academic requirements (besides attending an eligible school).
 In order to find out if your school is eligible for the Federal Pell Grant, contact your school’s financial aid department.
 You may be eligible for a Federal Pell Grant if you comply with the following: